jkbs487/serverlite/README.md

 # TcpServer

-A High performance & Simple TcpServer, use for Linux
+A High performance & Simple TcpServer, used in Linux

+Object-based design,